8 trends in the VPS industry in 2026

 💡 Summary

-• The popularity of AI Agents, the rise of ARM architecture, the explosion of GPU demand, and the expansion of edge computing—the VPS market in 2026 is undergoing a round of structural changes.
+• The surge of AI agents, the rise of ARM architecture, the explosion in GPU demand, and the expansion of edge computing — the VPS market is undergoing a structural shift in 2026.

-• This article sorts out the 8 most noteworthy trends to help developers and webmasters determine the direction in advance.
+• This article outlines the 8 most notable trends to help developers and webmasters align their strategies ahead of time.

 💡